-(Applies to Non Social Work Graduates Only)
+(Applies to Non Social Work Majors Only)

-Please see our most current Pre-Approved prerequisite lists for each section on the right column.
+Please see our most current pre-approved prerequisite lists for each section on the right column.

 Consultation is available from the graduate program coordinator regarding eligible courses.
 To inquire whether a course you have already taken meets one of the requirements listed above, you should: